 3. What comes with my room?

 Student rooms come with bedding (blanket, pillow, bed linen), towels are not provided.
-Bed linen is changed on every second week.
+Bed linen is changed monthly.
 Iron and hairdryer can be rented from the reception for a deposit.

 4. What is not allowed to bring with me when I move in?